 How to Make Your Own Pumpkin Seed Butter

-It’s also fairly easy to make your own pumpkin seed butter in a high powered blender or food processor.
-I recommend toasting them first in the oven, then blending 2-3 cups with about 1 tsp of mild oil.
+It's also fairly easy to make your own pumpkin seed butter in a high powered blender or food processor.
+I recommend toasting them first in the oven, then blending 2-3 cups with about 1 teaspoon of mild oil.
 You want to pulse them at first to get it going, then start grinding continuously once they start to transform from grounds to a paste.

 From there you can leave your blender or processor running, pausing every 2-3 minutes to scrape down the sides of the container.
 Total it should take about 15-20 minutes to transform into a smooth butter.

 If you want, you can just blend shelled pumpkin seeds (otherwise known as pepitas) into your smoothie, but I do find pumpkin seed butter lends itself to a thicker smoothie while being much easier to blend smoothly.